Xtraball/SiberianCMS-Doc/docs/module.md

 The section `content_editor` should point to the feature editor template

-here: the short path `job/application/edit.phtml` referring to `ModuleName/resources/design/template/job/application/edit.phtml`
+here: the short path `modulename/application/edit.phtml` referring to `ModuleName/resources/design/template/modulename/application/edit.phtml`

 * Use only the short path.

 ## Cache

-Module inheritance is cached, so each time you add or remove a file in your module, you must delete the file `var/cache/design.cache`
+While developing a module you will have to manually rebuild what we call **design cache**

+You can do so with the Siberian **cli** by running **./cli cache:design sae** (replace sae with your edition, sae|mae|pe)

 *Note: when installing and/or updating a module with the regular zip package, the cache is automatically cleared for the users.*